BA in Biology

 - BIOL 226: Developmental Biology

-- BIOL 250: Introduction to Biochmemistry without Lab
+- BIOL 250 & 250P: Introduction to Biochemistry without Lab

-- BIOL 252: Principles of Biochemistry
+- BIOL 252: Principles of Biochemistry (not offered Spring 2026)

-- BIOL 278: Biomechanical MEchanisms of Cellular Processes
+- BIOL 278: Biomechanical Mechanisms of Cellular Processes

 Select three courses from BIO diversification elective list.

-Ancillary Requirements (6 Courses with Indicated Labs)
+Ancillary Requirements (Six Courses with Indicated Labs)

 Both of the following:

-- CHEM 131: Chemical Concepts I (lab included)*
+- CHEM 131: Chemical Concepts I with Lab*

 One of the following organic chemistry courses:

-- CHEM 203/207: Organic Chemistry I with Lab*
+- CHEM 203 and 207: Organic Chemistry I with Lab*

-- CHEM 171/173: First Year Organic Chemistry I with Lab*
+- CHEM 171 and 173: First Year Organic Chemistry I with Lab*

-Note: Satisfactory completion of CHEM 171/173 and 172/210 first year organic chemistry series with labs in conjunction with AP credit for CHEM 131 fulfills the chemistry requirements.
+*Satisfactory completion of CHEM 171/173 and 172/210 first year organic chemistry series with labs in conjunction with AP credit for CHEM 131 fulfills the chemistry requirements.

 One of the following physics courses:

-- PHYS 113: General Physics I (lab included)*
+- PHYS 113: General Physics I with Lab

 - PHYS 121: Mechanics (lab included)

-- PHYS 141: Mechanics (Honors) (lab included)
+- PHYS 141: Mechanics (Honors) with Lab

 One of the following calculus I courses: